bweew/notes/content/post/note1.md

 trying to push again from here *******

 - now once again changing it so i can hit it with fugitive

+and finally again,
+were in vim using git commands in the terminal to stage changes and push them back up to github.